betaflight/betaflight.com/docs/wiki/guides/current/GPS-Rescue-v4-4.md

 There are three sanity check modes:

-- `RESCUE_SANITY_ON` - this gives the strongest sanity check behaviour, with immediate disarm for hard errors like loss of GPS communication, flyaway, low sat count, and no home point on initiating the rescue.
+- `RESCUE_SANITY_ON` - this gives the strongest sanity check behavior, with immediate disarm for hard errors like loss of GPS communication, flyaway, low sat count, and no home point on initiating the rescue.
 These responses will be the same whether the rescue is 'real' or if it was initiated by a switch.
-- `RESCUE_SANITY_FS_ONLY`- this is the default mode, giving strong sanity check behaviour for true RC link loss, but additional time to reverse the switch for switch-induced failsafe.
+- `RESCUE_SANITY_FS_ONLY`- this is the default mode, giving strong sanity check behavior for true RC link loss, but additional time to reverse the switch for switch-induced failsafe.
 For example, the quad will enter "Do Nothing" mode for 20s if a rescue is initiated by switch and there is no Home Point.
 - `RESCUE_SANITY_OFF` - this is intended for testing only.
 When in this mode, the quad will immediately disarm only if arming without a Home Fix was permitted, there is no Home Fix, and there is a hard (Rx Link Lost) failsafe.
 In all other cases a failed sanity check results in "Do Nothing" mode for 20s and then a disarm.
 For safety reasons - to prevent indefinite flyaways - it does not not turn "all sanity checks off" anymore.

 For sanity checks with a time element, we use a cumulative up/down counter.
 Starting from zero, the counter increases by 1 every second the value is 'bad', and decreases by 1 every second it is 'good'.
 Once the accumulator reaches the sanity check time-out, the sanity check fails.